-Inventories are valued at the lower of cost or market, with cost being determined principally by using the last-in, first-out ("LIFO") method and market defined as replacement cost for raw materials and net realizable value for work in process and finished goods (see Note 2).
+Inventories are valued at the lower of cost or net realizable value.
+Net realizable value is defined as the estimated selling price of goods less reasonable costs of completion and delivery.
+During the fourth quarter of fiscal 2019, the Company changed its method for accounting for cost of inventories from the last-in, first-out ("LIFO") method to the first-in, first-out ("FIFO") method.
+As required by accounting principles generally accepted in the United States of America ("GAAP"), the Company has reflected this change in accounting principle on a retrospective basis, resulting in changes to the historical periods presented.
 Appropriate consideration is given to obsolescence, excessive levels, deterioration, possible alternative uses and other factors in determining net realizable value.
 The cost of work in process and finished goods includes materials, direct labor, variable costs and overhead.
 The Company evaluates the need to record inventory adjustments on all inventories, including raw material, work in process, finished goods, spare parts and used equipment.
 Used equipment acquired by the Company on trade-in from customers is carried at estimated net realizable value.
 Unless specific circumstances warrant different treatment regarding inventory obsolescence, the cost basis of inventories three to four years old are reduced by 50%, while the cost basis of inventories four to five years old are reduced by 75%, and the cost basis of inventories greater than five years old are reduced to zero.
 Inventory is typically reviewed for obsolescence on an annual basis computed as of September 30, the Company's fiscal year end.
 If significant known changes in trends, technology or other specific circumstances that warrant consideration occur during the year, then the impact on obsolescence is considered at that time.

-Changes in the allowance for slow moving and obsolete inventories are as follows:
+Changes in the allowance for slow-moving and obsolete inventories are as follows:

-2018 2017 Balance, beginning of year \$ 3,826,000 \$ 3,869,000 Charged to cost of sales 262,000 77,000 Disposal of inventory, net of recoveries (315,000) (120,000) Balance, end of year \$ 3,773,000 \$ 3,826,000
+2019 2018 (as adjusted) Balance, beginning of year \$ 4,543,000 \$ 4,575,000 Charged to cost of sales 304,000 283,000 Disposal of inventory, net of recoveries (147,000) (315,000) Balance, end of year \$ 4,700,000 \$ 4,543,000